- One of the superfoods and ideal for boerenkool.

 Most brassicas (like kale) require good quality soil – try to add compost in the winter months to get the best possible yealds.

-But the advantage of curly kale (like F1 reflex) is that it’s a ‘less demanding’ crop and you can get away with poorer soil.
+But the advantage of this type of kale (like F1 reflex) is that it’s a ‘less demanding’ crop and you can get away with poorer soil.

 You can either pre-sow under glass in March or sow them outside from April.
 They tolerate both full sun and semi-shade and will germinate in about 10 days